assadsid/Typescript-45Exercises/README.md

 # Typescript-Assignments

-All My Assignments are attached in this repository.
+All my assignments are attached in this repository.

 Kindly review!